whartzler/Class_Project/README.md

 The model is predicting whether a car is a battery electric vehicle (BEV - 0) or a fuel cell vehicle (FCV - 1) based on buyer demographics.

+**Model evaluation criteria:**
+The model can make two types of wrong predictions:
+	1. Predicting the car is a FEV when it’s really a BEV (FP - Type I Error)
+	2. Predicting the car is a BEV when it’s really a FEV  (FN - Type II Error)

+**Which case is more important?**
+	In this case they are the same.
+We want to maximize the accuracy of both classes (positive and negative), how many of both positive and negative has the model predicted correctly.
+Accuracy should be high as possible.

+The confusion matrix gets 168 (TP), 0 (FP), and 2 (FN), 3126 (FN).

+Accuracy = (168 + 3126)/ (168 + 0 + 2 + 3126) =  .9993

+The Tuned XGBoost Model can correctly predict with 99% accuracy whether the car is a FEV or BEV based on buyer demographics.

 ### FCV/BEV Dataset - Preprocessed Oversampling, Tuned XGBoost Confusion Matrix